-If a wild control has the Aux Send, Delay or Front Pan controls assigned to it, the user can control the ON/OFF or IN/OUT status of these controls using the Wild control push-switch.
-This feature is enabled or disabled using the Options - MISC screen.
+If a wild control has the Aux Send, Front Pan or delay controls assigned to it, the user can control the ON/OFF or IN/OUT status of these controls using the Wild control push-switch.
+This feature is optional, so it can be enabled or disabled using the Options - MISC screen.